Missouri landlords who received big COVID relief funds left tenants high and dry

 The disparities could perhaps be partly explained in terms of population differences.

 St. Louis County, with nearly 1 million residents, is the largest Missouri county.
-Combined with the 300,000 people in the City of St. Louis, the St. Louis region is the largest-population region in the entire state, comprising more than 20 percent of the total.
+Combined with the 300,000 people in the City of St. Louis, the St. Louis region is the largest-population region in the entire state, comprising more than 20% of the total.

 In contrast, Jackson County, where Kansas City is located, has only 700,000 residents.